extraordinaryroute/extraordinaryroute.github.io/_posts/2017-09-09-vengetindtraversen.md

 ![The ridge](/assets/images/vengetind/vengetindtraversen2.JPG){:class="img-responsive"}
 *A rare moment of clarity on the ridge*

-Between the north and the middle summits was one of the sharpest skylines I've ever seen, culinating in a knife edge so sharp it took me a couple of minutes to work out how to pass it (and, if I'm honest. to work up the courage to swing my legs over the precipitous drop).
+Between the north and the middle summits was one of the sharpest skylines I've ever seen, culminating in a knife edge so sharp it took me a couple of minutes to work out how to pass it (and, if I'm honest. to work up the courage to swing my legs over the precipitous drop).
 We stood on the peak at 2pm, having slowed a little, but still ok for time.

 After the middle peak, things kind of went a bit sideways.
 The route finding became complex and tedious; the ridge at this point was vertical on one side and a 100m high, 70 degree slab on the other.
 Finding the right height to traverse the slab at took a very long time going forwards until it became impassible, then backing up a bit and downclimbing or abseiling.
 Visibility was still very low, and around each bend came a new challenge.